Developing whole persons.

-Undergraduates attend six field study courses intended to provide them with practical learning experiences related to different components of teaching-learning processes in actual school settings.
+Undergraduates attend two field study courses intended to provide them with practical learning experiences related to different components of teaching-learning processes in actual school settings.
 The experiences begin with field observation and gradually build up toward Practice Teaching in early childhood education (preschool setting and the primary grades).

 The program also prepares students to be eligible to take the Professional Licensure Examination for Teachers and pursue a master’s degree in related fields such as Special Education, Reading, Developmental Psychology, Early Childhood Education, and Family Life and Child Development.

 ECE1111: The Child and Adolescent Learner and Learning Principle

 ECE1113: Foundations of Early Childhood Education

 ECE1211: Play and Developmentally Appropriate Practices in Early Childhood Education

 ECE1212: Foundation of Special and Inclusive Education

 ECE1213: Technology for Teaching and Learning 1

 ECE1214: Content and Pedagogy in the Mother Tongue-Based Multilingual Education